 It has become one of the longest on-going debates between anglers for some time now – which is better, monofilament or braided fishing line?

 Depending on who you talk to, the answer to this question can vary greatly.
 Some, typically veteran anglers, swear by their tried and tested monofilament fishing lines, mainly because they have been using them for as long as they have been fishing.

 Conversely, a large number of anglers believe that the newer braided lines are unrivaled thanks to the various advantages they can provide over mono lines (as will be discussed here).
 Then you have others who see the merits of both and use each type of line depending on the kind of fishing they are doing.

-This just goes to prove that there are notable benefits to each and that you really can’t go wrong using either of them – it often just comes down to personal preference or particular fishing conditions.
+This just goes to prove that there are notable benefits to each and that you really can’t go wrong using either of them – it often just comes down to personal preference or particular fishing situations.
 But let’s look at the particular pros and cons of each and why anglers might prefer one over the other.

 Deciding Which Fishing Line to Use